Categories

 Summary of Hirsch & Bezdek 2005 DOE Peak Oil study

 A summary of: Hirsch, R. L., et al. February 2005.
 Peaking of World Oil Production: Impacts, mitigation, & risk management.
 Department of Energy.
-The peaking of world oil production presents the U.S. and the world with an unprecedented risk management … Continue reading
+The peaking of world oil production presents the U.S. and the world with an unprecedented risk management problem. … Continue reading

 Posted in Advice, An Overview, By People, Energy, Government study predictions, How Much Left, Robert Hirsch